 Discussion

 In this meta-analysis of 4 RCTs and 20,440 patients, we found no significant difference between patients assigned to aspirin or DOAC at doses approved for AF for the outcomes of major-, intracranial and fatal bleeding.
-There was a higher rate of clinically relevant non-major bleedings and a trend for more major bleedings in DOAC-assigned patients compared with aspirin-assigned, Still, the clinical significance of these associations are limited, as it would require 113 and 170 patients respectively to be treated with a DOAC rather than aspirin to have one more event`.
+There was a higher rate of clinically relevant non-major bleedings and a trend for more major bleedings in DOAC-assigned patients compared with aspirin-assigned.
+Still, the clinical significance of these associations are limited, as it would require 113 and 170 patients respectively to be treated with a DOAC rather than aspirin to have one more event`.
 The risk of bleeding was not associated with the age of the patient or the specific DOAC used.

-A considerable proportion of patients with AF have been treated with antiplatelets, even after the results of the AVERROES trial6-15.
-The update of the related guidelines3-5 after the publication of the AVERROES probably reduced the proportion of AF patients who receive antiplatelet rather than oral anticoagulation, but it is likely that a significant proportion of AF patients is still treated with antiplatelets, especially patients who are older or are considered frail.
-The present meta-analysis showed a similar safety profile between aspirin and DOACs without any interaction with age.
+The evidence supporting aspirin for stroke prevention is weak [ref] and recent studies in elderly patients using warfarin [refs] or DOACs [refs] do not support the effectiveness nor safety of aspirin.
+A considerable proportion of patients with AF continue to be treated with antiplatelets 6-15, especially patients who are older or are considered frail.
+Indeed, the present meta-analysis shows a similar safety profile between aspirin and DOACs without any interaction with age.
 These findings could support the upgrade of the level of evidence of the related recommendations and potentially facilitate the further reduction of the proportion of AF patients who still receive antiplatelet treatment.

+Strengths and Limitations

+Strengths of the study include that it was conducted and reported in accordance with the PRISMA methodology; the large population; the calculation and reporting of absolute risk differences and numbers needed to harm; the use of the Cochrane Collaboration’s tool for assessing risk of bias; the performance of sensitivity analysis according to the patient population tested in the trials.

 The present study is limited by the inherent shortcomings of most meta-analyses like differences in the selection criteria, definitions of comorbidities, outcomes and length of follow-up.
 In addition, two of the included trials were prematurely terminated18, 21.
 Also, another limitation is that much of the evidence which is included in the present meta-analysis has to be considered as indirect, given that three of the four included trials studied non-AF populations.
 Still, we argue that this indirectness does not bias our conclusions significantly for two reasons: firstly, there was low or no heterogeneity between the AF and the non-AF populations for the three of the five outcomes assessed (intracranial- gastrointestinal- and fatal bleeding).
-Secondly, for the other two outcomes (major- and clinically relevant non-major bleeding) for which heterogeneity was present between the AF and the non-AF population, the comparison of bleeding risk in the non-AF population favored aspirin.
+Second, for the other two outcomes (major- and clinically relevant non-major bleeding) for which heterogeneity was present between the AF and the non-AF population, the comparison of bleeding risk in the non-AF population favored aspirin.
 Hence, if the aforementioned indirectness indeed biased the overall results and conclusions, this would be against DOACs, which means that the true estimate of the safety profile of DOACs against aspirin in a population that would be free of indirectness-bias (i.e. a purely AF population) would have been even more favorable.

-Strengths of the study include that it was conducted and reported in accordance with the PRISMA methodology; the large population; the calculation and reporting of absolute risk differences and numbers needed to harm; the use of the Cochrane Collaboration’s tool for assessing risk of bias; the performance of sensitivity analysis according to the patient population tested in the trials.

-In conclusion, this meta-analysis does not provide any support for the use of aspirin over DOACs in patients with atrial fibrillation.
+In conclusion, this meta-analysis does not provide any support for the use of aspirin over DOACs in patients with AF.
 Accordingly, the level of evidence of the related recommendations could be upgraded, which in turn may reduce further the proportion of AF patients who are treated with antiplatelets.

 Acknowledgements